Naveennnkumar-Bit/ExcelCoffeeDashboard/README.md

 ## 🗂️ Files Included
 - `Coffee sales Dash.xlsx` - The main dashboard file.
-- `CoffeeordersData.xlsx` - Raw sales data used for analysis.
+- `CoffeeOrdersData.xlsx` - Raw sales data used for analysis.
 - `README.md` - Project documentation.

 ## 🚀 How to Use